Krzy-Doma/NMK_Solver/README.md

 Description of possible commands:

 # 1. GEN_ALL_POS_MOV
-This command firstly returns number of possible moves for a player and secondly generates all posible boards after each move.
+<p>This command firstly returns number of possible moves for a player and secondly generates all posible boards after each move.

 Example:
 input: